-"Floating" Personal Training Program
+Personal Training

-Students have access to free personal training during pre-determined hours.
-The "floating" personal trainers are there to help students exercise safely and effectively, stay motivated, and reach their fitness goals.
+Students have access to free personal training to help them exercise safely and effectively, stay motivated, and reach their fitness goals.
 The first step to working with a personal trainer is scheduling a fitness assessment.
 Call (207) 602-2282.